reinhart1010/nix/docs/en/linux/reset.md

 ---
 # reset

-Reinitializes the current terminal.
+Reinitialize the current terminal.
 Clears the entire terminal screen.
 More information: <https://manned.org/reset>.

 - Reinitialize the current terminal: